Discover the online business that’s right for you

 There are ways to make money online using popular platforms like YouTube and Instagram or Etsy and Amazon.
 However, these models do not provide you with saleable business assets.
-Yes, establishing social proof for your business is important, but concentrate on what truly belongs to you.
+So, yes, establishing social proof for your business is important, but concentrate on what truly belongs to you.

 A thriving blog site, e-commerce store, or subscriber list provides you with digital assets that will produce income for years.
-When the time comes to pursue a new dream, an exit strategy exists.
+However, when the time comes to pursue a new dream, an exit strategy exists.
 Make it your long-term goal to be a business owner, not just earn money.

 Start with any Google search about "how to make money online," and you will soon find ten people saying you can begin making an insane amount of money as soon as tomorrow.
 There is money in online marketing, but choose to do it with integrity.

 Consider what feels right to you and allows your authentic self to shine.
 Let go of the "get rich quick" idea.
-Explore options that will make you happy long-term.
+Instead, explore options that will make you happy long-term.
 Any business you start will require your continued interest and dedication.